 In each resource, you will find everything you need to work on for a full month, along with a comprehensive practice plan.

 Who are these resources suitable for?

-Inside Let’s practice no. 1 you will find:
+Inside Let’s Practice No. 4 for novice players you will find:

 3 studies, 3 pieces, technical exercises, and a full day-to-day practice plan to keep you practicing all month!

 PLUS get recordings of all the pieces and studies so you know if you are on the right track with your practice!

 1. Practicing Bb fingerings

 A selection of beautiful studies and pieces by Dvorak, Charpentier, and many more.

 Confused about your level?
 Here is a guide to our flute levels: